cityofaustin/Residential-Permitting/_projects/deck.md

 Remember to leave ample time for this process.
 [Residential Plan Review](/contact/) can get very busy and wait times can reach an hour or more.
 We recommend signing up online or arriving as close to opening time as possible to sign up in person.

-Once you apply, you will be in the Review process, and the reviewers will have 21 calendar days from the day your application goes into the system to send you required changes in the form of comments.
+Once you apply, you will be in the Review process, and the reviewers will have 15 business days from the day your application goes into the system to send you required changes in the form of comments.

 ## Review
 {: .step}